An official website of the United States government

 Union and nonunion workers.
 Union workers are workers whose wages are determined through collective bargaining.
 Table 17 provides mean hourly earnings of union and nonunion workers in the civilian sector as a whole, State and local government, and private industry, by major occupational group.
 (For more information on union workers, see Appendix A.)

 Time and incentive workers.
 Time workers are workers whose wages are based solely on an hourly rate or salary.
 Incentive workers are workers whose wages are based at least partially on productivity payments, such piece rates, commissions, and production bonuses.
 Table 18 provides hourly earnings estimates for workers in the civilian and private sectors who are paid on a time or an incentive basis.

 Private industry sector.
 Table 19 shows estimates of mean hourly earnings for workers, by industry sector, for major occupational groups.
-Industry sectors meeting publication criteria in the East South Central Census Division are: manufacturing, education and health services, leisure and hospitality, and other services.
+Industry sectors meeting publication criteria in the East South Central Census Division are: manufacturing, trade, transportation, and utilities, financial activities, education and health services, and leisure and hospitality.

 Hospitals.
 Hospitals include establishments matching NAICS code 622000: general medical and surgical hospitals, psychiatric and substance abuse hospitals, and specialty (except psychiatric and substance abuse) hospitals.
 Table 20 shows mean and median hourly, weekly, and annual earnings and mean weekly and annual hours, for full-time civilian workers in hospitals, by detailed occupation and level.

 Supervisory occupations.
 Table 21 includes estimates of mean and median weekly and annual earnings and mean weekly and annual hours for workers with supervisory responsibility, in the civilian sector.

 Multiple table selection.
 Wages tables 1-10, 11-21, and all wage tables are given here for ease of printing many tables at once.